 1. Choose a dedicated work space

 One of the reasons that working from home can be tricky, is because our homes are also where we relax, socialise, and maybe even exercise.
 This means that instinctively our brains will associate being at home with rest and leisure, and not with work.
-So, if you sit down to tackle your to do list, only to find that your ‘work brain’ simply won’t engage – then this will often be why.
+So, if you sit down to tackle your to-do list, only to find that your ‘work brain’ simply won’t engage – then this will often be why.

 The best way to combat this is to choose a space in your home that you can dedicate to your work.
 Perhaps you’ve got a quiet corner where you’d have just enough room for a small desk, or maybe you could consider transforming one of your spare rooms into your personal office.

 Our homes come in all different shapes and sizes, so you might be lucky enough to have a choice about where you choose to work; for example, in front of a large window that you can look out of, or in a room that’s tucked out the way, where you can get some peace.
 If your space is limited, then you might have to be more creative with your choice of work area – perhaps you could rearrange some furniture in your living room to make room for a compact desk, or if you rarely use your kitchen table – perhaps you could turn that into a work space instead.
-It might take a bit of trial and error to find what works for you!
+It might take a bit of trial and error to find what works best for you.

 Extra tip: If you can, try to avoid working in the same room that you sleep in.
 If your brain ends up associating that room with both activities, then you might find that you feel sleepy when you try to work, and really alert and unable to switch off when you try to sleep.
 You can read more about optimising your sleep environment in our article, How to create the perfect bedroom for sleep.